Skip to main content

 How to Set Your Sending Domain

-You can set your sending domain during sign-up or later in Settings.
-Choose the tab that matches your current situation.
+You set your sending domain in Settings.
+Follow the steps below.

 Add DNS Records